DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments: Experiments

 \section{Experiments}

-We implement DPNet in ROS Noetic on Linux system.
-We compare DPNet with state-of-the-art methods and provide both qualitative and quantitative results in heterogeneous scenarios.
-The experiments are conducted using Carla simulator with Doppler LiDAR integration \cite{carla-aeva}.
-Moreover, we evaluate the proposed D-KalmanNet against existing obstacle tracking methods to assess the robustness in highly-dynamic environments and on resource-constrained platforms.
-The D-KalmanNet is trained for 2000 epochs using Doppler LiDAR measurements and ground truth vehicle trajectories, using the real-world dataset AevaScenes~\cite{aevascenes}.
+We implement DPNet in ROS Noetic on Linux system, using Carla simulator with Doppler LiDAR integration \cite{carla-aeva}.
+We compare DPNet with state-of-the-art methods and provide both qualitative and quantitative results in highly-dynamic environments randomize by DynaBARN~\cite{nair2022dynabarn} benchmark, along with ablation study and sensitivity analysis for DT-MPC.
+We also evaluate D-KalmanNet against existing obstacle tracking methods in highly-dynamic environments, and assess its efficiency on resource-constrained platform NVIDIA Jetson Orin NX.
+Ground truths of obstacle bounding boxes are used to group Doppler LiDAR points.

+We train D-KalmanNet for 2000 epochs on the real-world Doppler LiDAR dataset AevaScenes~\cite{aevascenes} comprising 100 sequences (50 in \textit{City}, 50 in \textit{Highway}).
+Each sequence contains 100 frames recorded at 10\,Hz with ground-truth vehicle linear velocities and bounding box poses.
+Training uses 80 randomly selected sequences (40 per scenario), and the remaining 20 sequences serve as the evaluation set in Section V-B.